mgrabovsky/simurgh/README.md

 This might be a moderately simple dependently typed thing one day.
 It is no more than a skeleton as of January 2019.
+Currently, there is an absolutely minimal core dependently typed lambda calculus with lambda terms, Pi types and a single type `Set` of type `Set`.

 ## Roadmap/Wishlist